How a Memorandum of Understanding (MoU) Can Help Your Business

 13. termination clause (what happens if at least one party decides to withdraw from the project);

-15. standard clause for dispute resolution including mediation or other alternative dispute resolution method agreed in advance by the parties.
+15. standard clause for dispute resolution, including mediation or other alternative dispute resolution methods agreed in advance by the parties.

 By addressing the 15 points above in your MoU, you will clearly express the who’s and what’s, eventually determining your decision to commit to the project.